wimhaanstra/emproto/README.md

 #### Getting configuration

 `EmEvse.getConfig()` returns the current configuration.
-It is only available when the library is logged in, and  is not async and non-blocking, just returning whatever state is currently in memory.
+It is only available when the library has logged in at least once, and is not async and non-blocking, just returning whatever state is currently in memory.

 ```typescript
 // getConfig returns the current config.
 It is not async and non-blocking.